Food

 View on Amazon | View on Chewy

 Made with pumpkin seed powder, granulated pumpkin seed, apple pectin cellulose powder, potato starch, dehydrated peanut butter oil, flaxseed oil, mineral oil, peanut butter, rice bran, and a few other ingredients.
 Glandex is a patented scientific formula developed to help keep the anal glands working correctly and in good health.
-Offers a proprietary and unique fibrous blend that promotes firm, bulky stools.
+It offers a proprietary, unique fibrous blend promoting firm, bulky stools.
 These help the anal glands express naturally.
+Glandex is a veterinarian-formulated, peanut butter-flavored, delicious treat.
+Pumpkin is an excellent source of dietary fiber and is often used to treat indigestion, diarrhea, and constipation.

-“Our dog had his anal glands rupture (twice) and immediately started using Glandex chews in his morning meal.
-Love that the pumpkin flavored is poultry-free (a supposedly contributor to his anal gland issues).
-He goes straight for the Glandex before eating the rest of his kibble, almost as if it’s a big treat (or the cherry on top of his food). “
+Our dog had his anal glands rupture (twice), so we immediately started using Glandex chews in his morning meal.
+I love that the pumpkin flavor is poultry-free (a supposed contributor to his anal gland issues).
+He goes straight for the Glandex before eating the rest of his kibble, almost as if it’s a big treat (or the cherry on top of his food).

 Price